react-native-community/cli/docs/profile-hermes.md

 #### `--verbose`

-Listing adb commands that are run internally to pull the file from Android device
+Lists adb commands that are run internally to pull the file from Android device

 #### `--raw`